What is Dilation and Curettage (D and C)?

 • Miscarriage Management: After a miscarriage, if not all pregnancy tissue is expelled naturally, a D&C may be performed to remove any remaining tissue and reduce the risk of infection.

-• Treatment of Abnormal Uterine Bleeding: In cases of heavy or irregular menstrual bleeding that doesn't respond to other treatments, a D&C can help remove excess tissue and regulate menstrual cycles.
+• Treatment of Abnormal Uterine Bleeding: In cases of heavy or irregular menstrual bleeding that doesn't respond to other therapies, a D&C can help remove excess tissue and regulate menstrual cycles.

 • Removal of Uterine Polyps: D&C can be used to remove small uterine polyps that are causing symptoms or interfering with fertility.

-• Treatment of Endometrial Hyperplasia: In cases of simple or complex endometrial hyperplasia without atypia (precancerous changes), a D&C may be used for both diagnosis and treatment by removing the excess tissue.
+• Treatment of Endometrial Hyperplasia: In cases of simple or complex endometrial hyperplasia without atypia (precancerous changes), a D&C may be used to diagnose and treat by removing the excess tissue.

 • Completing an Incomplete Abortion: After an incomplete abortion (retained pregnancy tissue), a D&C can be performed to remove the remaining tissue and prevent complications.

-It is a surgical technique that involves expanding the cervix and scraping the cervix. the lining of the uterus (endometrium).
-It is typically performed by qualified healthcare professionals, such as:
+D and C procedure is a surgical technique typically performed by qualified healthcare professionals, such as:

 • Consultation with Your Healthcare Provider: Schedule a consultation with your gynecologist or healthcare provider who will perform the procedure.
 During this appointment, discuss your medical history, current medications, allergies, and any existing health conditions.